gokberkkocak/tgtg-discord-bot/README.md

 Once you have the necessary token, put them into your environment variables (or .env file).

-The system also uses an sqlite db system for the bot to remember channels and locations even after it goes offline and comes back online.
+The system also uses an sqlite db system for the bot to remember channels and locations from previous runs.

 You can generate an empty sqlite db as follows: